Family Resources still helping victims of trauma amid COVID-19

 “You think about kids who are living in homes where there is violence.
 School was a safety net for them,” Durbin said.
 “People who are in intimate partner violence relationships -- going to work might have been a safe place for them and they don’t have that.”

-Now, COVID-19 mandates are forcing trauma victims amongst many Americans to stay inside.
+Now, COVID-19 mandates are forcing trauma victims among many Americans to stay inside.

 “This whole situation is stressful,” Durbin said.
-“Stress is very normal under these circumstances, but for folks who are in situations like that the stress just exastrobates it, makes it harder and escalates the violence much faster.”
+“Stress is very normal under these circumstances, but for folks who are in situations like that the stress just exacerbates it, makes it harder and escalates the violence much faster.”

 That is why Family Resources is still checking in on people over the phone and providing foster services to children who aren’t safe at home.